-- A soft brush for general grooming
+- A soft rabbit grooming brush for general maintenance

-- A comb, especially for longer-haired rabbits
+- A wide-toothed comb (particularly for longer-haired rabbits)

-- Nail clippers designed for rabbits, and
+- Nail clippers designed for rabbits

-- A rubber brush or pimple mitt to remove the build-up of loose fur.
+- A rubber brush or pimple mitt to remove the build-up of loose fur

 - Place your rabbit on a table or other surface covered by a towel, being careful they don’t bolt.